bitcraftlab/voce/readme.md

 * Tested with Processing 3.0.1 on OS X
 * This is just a quick hack (More work needed to turn this into a fully fledged Processing library)

+## Install

+Unzip or clone this repository into your processing libraries folder.

 ## License

 The VOCE library is licensed under [BSD](docs/license-BSD.txt) and [LGPL](docs/license-LGPL.txt).